microsoft/playwright/docs/src/api/class-elementhandle.md

 This method waits for [actionability](../actionability.md) checks, then focuses the element and selects all its text content.

+If the element is inside the `<label>` element that has an associated [control](https://developer.mozilla.org/en-US/docs/Web/API/HTMLLabelElement/control), focuses and selects text in the control instead.

 ### option: ElementHandle.selectText.force = %%-input-force-%%
 ### option: ElementHandle.selectText.timeout = %%-input-timeout-%%